JohansonB/TS-Benchmark/README.md

 ## How to setup and customize the benchmarking environment

-the java source code for the benchmarking framework is situated in the src/main/java repository.

-The Aplication class defines the frame for customizing, executing, and viewing the Benchmark results.
+The src\main\java\Aplication class defines the frame for customizing, executing, and viewing the Benchmark results.
 The Class follows the singleton design pattern and therefore the getInstance() method has to be called to create an instance of the benchmark.
 Helper methods are provided to customize the methods and datasets used for testing.